How to lay lawn turf

 Step 3: Laying the turf

-• Always unroll turf across a slope, not down it.
+• Lay turf across slopes, not down them

 Laying turf against a straight edge - Rolawn how to lay turf guide